To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 The returned

-task_idmust be used and must be the same for all subsequent continue-task instructions and the final finish-task instruction.
+task_idmust be used for the subsequent continue-task instruction and finish-task instruction.

 Ends the speech synthesis task.